gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 detection efforts did occur, which offers large performance gains in species distribution models [@Johnston2020AnaGui].
 Therefore, we selected the data from the complete checklists only.
 Our final data set comprised 62 Warblers species and nearly 23 million observations from 9 million checklists.
+Warblers are a diverse group with a sufficient number of species, are popular among birders given their charismatic aspect, are distributed in diverse areas, and are present relatively everywhere in North America.

 We then converted the occurrence data to a presence-absence format compatible with community analyses.
 We considered every pixel from our 10 arc-minutes